Compliance

 Discrimination Lawsuits

 Staffing agencies face EEOC complaints and private lawsuits when AI tools discriminate.
-Recent cases have resulted in six-figure settlements.
+Recent cases, such as those involving facial recognition in video interviews, have resulted in six-figure settlements.
+See EEOC AI litigation examples for case studies.

 Reputational Damage

-Word spreads fast in candidate communities.
-An agency known for unfair AI use or non-compliance will struggle to attract quality candidates.
+Word spreads fast in candidate communities via platforms like Glassdoor and Reddit.
+An agency known for unfair AI use or non-compliance will struggle to attract quality candidates, leading to higher turnover and sourcing costs.

 Client Losses